oneeve8/kobble-data/content/shootings.md

 2012 Jacksonville Fl Shane Schumerth a fired Spanish teacher AK-47 concealed in a guitar case.

-2012 Perry HaRobert Gladden fired into a cafeteria.
+2012 Perry Hall Maryland 0/1 Robert Gladden fired into a cafeteria.

+2012
 ## Shootings